fyf-simon/fyf-simon.github.io/_pages/about.md

 # 🔥 News
+- *2026.01*: &nbsp;🎉🎉 One paper accepted by the Web Conference 2026, thanks to all co-authors!
 - *2025.07*: &nbsp;🎉🎉 One paper accepted by IEEE Communications Surveys and Tutorials, thanks to all co-authors!
 - *2025.06*: &nbsp;🎉🎉 One paper accepted by IEEE Transactions on Mobile Computing, thanks to all co-authors!
 - *2024.09*: &nbsp;🎉🎉 One paper accepted by NeurIPS, thanks to all co-authors!